SeraphinaLiang/yinqi_liang/_pages/about.md

 Who am I ?
 ======

-I am Liang Yinqi (梁茵琪), from Shenzhen, Guangdong, China.
-I usually go ballet studios, arts museums, theatre and opera after work hours.
+I am Liang Yinqi (梁茵琪), from Shenzhen, China.
+I usually go ballet studios, sport centres, arts museums and theatres after work hours.
+Also, I love traveling and have been to more than ten countries in Europe and Asia.

 Education
 ======